otoolep/questdb.io/docs/dependency.md

 ---
 id: dependency
-title: Installing as a Dependency
-sidebar_label: Install as a Dependency
+title: Install as Java Dependency
 ---

-## Install as a dependency

 To use QuestDB as embedded database with your JVM based language simply add the following dependency: